abdoelsayed2016/KOHTD/README.md

 ## Line Segmentataion
 For line segmentation, we used a genetic algorithm.
 Genetic Algorithm (GA) is a classic evolutionary algorithm based on random enumeration of a parameter.
 By random here we mean that in order to find a solution using GA, random changes were applied to the current solutions to generate new ones.
 GA is based on Darwin's theory of evolution.
 It is a slow, gradual process that works by making small and slow changes.
 In addition, GA is slowly making small changes to its decisions until it gets the best solution.

 in the  following figure segmented line  using GA.
-For more detail about GA please read our paper.
+For more detail about GA please read our paper and you can use the code of GA from this <a href="https://github.com/GalymzhanAbdimanap/GeneticAlgorithm"> Link </a>.